SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 > Notice, you can control the requirement to add a solution containing your extension to the site by using `skipFeatureDeployment` setting in **package-solution.json**.
 Event though you would not require solution to be installed on the site, you'd need to associate **ClientSideComponentId** to specific objects for the extension to be visible.

-In the following steps, we'll create a new `CustomAction` definition, which will then be automatically deployed with the needed configurations when the solution package is installed on a site.
+In the following steps, we'll review `CustomAction` definition, which was automatically created for the solution as part of the scaffolding for enabling solution in a site when it's being installed.

 Return to your solution package in Visual Studio Code (or to your preferred editor).

-We'll first need to create an **assets** folder where we will place all feature framework assets used to provision SharePoint structures when the package is installed.

-* Create a folder named **sharepoint** in the root of the solution
+Extend **sharepoint** folder and **assets** sub folder in the root of the solution to see existing **elements.xml** file.
-* Create a folder named **assets** as a sub folder of the just created **sharepoint** folder

-Your solution structure should look similar to the following picture:

 ![assets folder in solution structure](../../../images/ext-app-assets-folder.png)

-### Add an elements.xml file for SharePoint definitions
+### Review existing elements.xml file for SharePoint definitions

-Create a new file inside the **sharepoint\assets** folder named **elements.xml**

-Copy the following xml structure into **elements.xml**.
-Be sure to update the **ClientSideComponentId** property to the unique Id of your Application Customizer available in the **HelloWorldApplicationCustomizer.manifest.json** file in the **src\extensions\helloWorld** folder.
+Review the existing xml structure in the **elements.xml** file.
+Notice that the **ClientSideComponentId** property has been automatically updated based on the unique Id of your Application Customizer available in the **HelloWorldApplicationCustomizer.manifest.json** file in the **src\extensions\helloWorld** folder.

-We also set the **ClientSideComponentProperties** and pass JSON properties for this extension instance.
+**ClientSideComponentProperties** has been also automatically set with default structure and pass JSON properties for this extension instance.
 Notice how the JSON is escaped so that we can set it properly within an XML attribute.

-Notice also that we use the specific location of `ClientSideExtension.ApplicationCustomizer` to define that this is an Application Customizer.
+Notice that configuration uses the specific location of `ClientSideExtension.ApplicationCustomizer` to define that this is an Application Customizer.
 Since by default this **elements.xml** will be associated to a *Web* scoped feature, this `CustomAction` will be automatically added to the `Web.UserCustomAction` collection in the site where the solution is being installed.

+To ensure that the configuration matches updates performed in the Application Customizer, update the **ClientSideComponentProperties** as in the below xml structure.

+> Notice that you should not copy the whole structure, since it would cause a mismatch with your **ClientSideComponentId**.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>